Kabbalah in the Torah (Bible)

 G-d said, “Let us make man with our image and likeness…

 G-d created man with His image.
 In the image of G-d,

 He created him, male and female He created them.”

-One of the more fascinating subjects Kabbalah deals with, is the way it explains the Creation of Adam and Eve on the 6th day of the Creation of the world.
+One of the more fascinating subjects Kabbalah addresses, is the way it explains the Creation of Adam and Eve on the 6th day of the Creation of the world.
 In fact, many of the Biblical stories about Adam and Eve happened on the same day they were created.
-In this section, we'll enjoy learning the Kabbalistic explanations to the stories of Genesis about Adam and Eve.
-The words of wisdom presented here are taken from the book 'Discovering Jewish Mysticism' By Rabbi Nissan David Dubov from London, with the permission of the author.
+In this article, we'll learn the Kabbalistic explanations for the Genesis stories about Adam and Eve.
+The words of wisdom presented here are taken from the book 'Discovering Jewish Mysticism' By Rabbi Nissan David Dubov, London, with the permission of the author.

 Maimonides states in his third principle of faith that G-d does not have a body and physical concepts do not apply to Him.
 There is nothing whatsoever that resembles Him at all.
 What then is the meaning of the words, “Let us make man with our image?”
 Of which “image” does the scripture speak?

 The classical commentaries explain that man alone is endowed—like his Creator—with reason, a sense of morality, and free will.
 It is in this vein that man is described as having been created in G-d’s image.
 The Kabbalistic interpretation of the “image” is different and profoundly deep.
 The image of G-d referred to here is not G-d Himself, Who is beyond comprehension, but rather to the creative process.
 The human being in soul and body reflects the spiritual infrastructure of the supernal realms and the chain order of creation.